-- For tax purposes you can only deduct the actual mileage to and from the event, overnight accommodations and meals.
-You are not permitted to deduct what you normally charge for a general event as fee.
+- For tax purposes, you can only deduct the actual mileage to and from the event, overnight accommodations and meals.
+You are not permitted to deduct what you normally charge for a general event as a fee.

 - Donating your DJ services will not automatically generate referral revenue for you.
 Many of us have the false perception that people attending the event will book us for future events because our time was donated.
 Veteran Mobile DJs will tell you that less than 1% of non-profit function attendees will book you because you were a good citizen and donated your time.

 The greatest risk factor is that you could have been paid for the event but were too quick to donate your time.

 Case in point: Over the past six years I have assisted a local nonprofit organization with an event that raised thousands of dollars each year.
 The first year I donated my services but as the event and the demands on my time grew, I was able to negotiate a fee for my services, which compensated me for travel, meetings, wear and tear on my equipment and preparing for the event (in person meetings and 6–8 hours of prep time).

 This year, a young and energetic DJ who was new to the market offered his services gratis to a new member of the planning committee.
 After much debate, those long-standing committee members who trusted in me were out voted and the organization went to the new DJ.
 The DJ may or may not have known the organization had paid for service in the past; however what he left on the table was $2,000.00 for his services.